rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

      eups list lsst_distrib
      g0b29ad24fb+9b30730ed8       current w_2022_40 setup

 Step 2.
-Build your custom coaddition pipeline
+Create your custom coaddition pipeline
 =============================================

 As you saw in tutorial notebook 9b, you do not need to rerun the entire DP0.2 data processing in order to obtain custom coadds.
 You only need to run a subset of the tasks that make up ``step3`` of the DP0.2 processing, where ``step3`` refers to coadd-level processing.
 Specifically, you want to rerun only the ``makeWarp`` and ``assembleCoadd`` tasks.